suphamster/lada/training_and_dataset_creation.md

 For example:
 You can optimize worker and memory limits according to your machine.
 You can also run the script in parallel on different subset of data using different GPUs.
 There are options to create mosaic clips as well which can be useful to inspect generated mosaic clips.
+Depending on your source material use the `--stride-length` option to prevent sampling too many scenes from the same (long) files.

 Try it on a small subset of your data first to see how it works.
 Also, check out the code `MosaicVideoDataset` in `mosaic_video_dataset.py` as well as the dataloader/dataset settings in `mosaic_restoration_generic_stage{1,2}.py` in the `config` dir to understand how this generated dataset will be used in training.

-For your final dataset you don't need to save mosaic videos as mosaics are created on-the-fly by `MosaicVideoDataset`.
+For your final training dataset you don't need to save mosaic videos as mosaics are created on-the-fly by `MosaicVideoDataset` (default).
+Create mosaics up-front only for the validation dataset (pass `--save-mosaic` and `--degrade-mosaic`).

 The script uses the NSFW detection model.
 It's not perfectly accurate, and you'll have to validate and remove false-positive clips manually after it ran.
-You also want to exclude very low quality video clips by some `jq` magic to filter on the `video_quality.overall` attribute in the created metadata json files. `0.1` seems to be a good value.

 Now, with a dataset at hand we're ready to train a model.